Holidaymakers scramble to beat quarantine as new restrictions imposed in north | ITV News

 West Midlands Mayor Andy Street said “some people have not been strict enough” with coronavirus measures and the DHSC said he would be meeting Health Secretary Matt Hancock and local council leaders on Friday to discuss “urgent next steps”.

-Meanwhile the Greencore sandwich factory in Northampton is to close from Friday, with staff and members of their households having to isolate for 14 days.
+Meanwhile the Greencore sandwich factory in Northampton closed from Friday, with staff and members of their households having to isolate for 14 days.

 It was announced last week that more than 200 people had tested positive for Covid-19 after an outbreak linked to the factory.